 A worldwide language

-Contemporary popular music is a worldwide phenomenon, resulting into aesthetic cosmopolitanism.
-Between 1960 and 2010, pop charts (USA excepted) have been observed to increasingly contain foreign music.
+Contemporary popular music is a worldwide phenomenon, resulting in aesthetic cosmopolitanism.
+Between 1960 and 2010, pop charts (the USA excepted) have been observed to increasingly contain foreign music.
 As part of cultural globalization, pop-rock songs have brought people into greater proximity, leading to a core set of common musical cultural background, albeit expressed in many forms.
 While English may eventually become the common language of the world, contemporary popular music is already a universal communication mode [10–13].

 A music of sounds

 There is now no clear border between musicianship and sonic craftsmanship.
 The manipulation of digital audio has become the primary focus of contemporary music production.
 Great care is dedicated to the design of the right samples, the right sound.
 As Bill Stephney points it out: “Drum programming in rap is incredibly complex.
 You may get a kid who puts a kick from one record on one track, a kick from another record on another track, a Linn kick on a third track, and a TR-808 kick on a fourth – all to make one kick!”.
 Instruments are re-created during production.
 For instance, as documented in the magazine Guitar World, the opening guitar riff for David Bowie’s ‘Little Wonder’ was made by playing three E notes with different vibratos.
 The notes were sampled, then played on a keyboard – but not in their original octaves.
 Getting into so much trouble to get a two-second long pattern using two notes (E, at two different octaves), suggests that sound has become at least as pertinent as pitch.
 Individual samples have come to carry the same commercial and aesthetic weight as the melody or lyrics in pop songs.
 As a result, the generation of modern popular music must consider sound as part of the music.
 Input datasets and generated content should not be strictly limited to symbolic representations such as scores [1,5,17–20].